Tuesday, July 28, 2020

 Worldwide ranger deficit in developing countries

-One of the world's foremost conservationists, Dr. Kenton Miller, stated about the importance of rangers: "The future of our ecosystem services and our heritage depends upon park rangers.
+Dr. Kenton Miller, one of the world's foremost conservationists, put it this way: "The future of our ecosystem services and our heritage depends upon park rangers.
 With the rapidity at which the challenges to protected areas are both changing and increasing, there has never been more of a need for well-prepared human capacity to manage.
 Park rangers are the backbone of park management.
 They are on the ground.
 They work on the front line with scientists, visitors, and members of local communities."

 What is a Ranger?